digital-work-lab/literature-review-seminar/index.md

 1. **Goals** Participants will learn to differentiate various review forms and their objectives, understanding the nuances and dimensions of each type.

-2. **Process** The seminar focuses on the generic steps of the literature review process, emphasizing the importance of methodological choices in searching, screening, and analysis.
+2. **Steps** The seminar focuses on the generic steps of the literature review process, emphasizing the importance of methodological choices in searching, screening, and analysis.

 3. **Qualities** It highlights the diverse qualities of literature reviews, from methodological rigor to theoretical contributions, and teaches how to evaluate these qualities based on the type of review.

 4. **Tools** The course introduces tools that support literature review processes, including traditional and emerging technologies like generative AI, and guides participants in selecting appropriate tools for different methodologies.

-Introductory literature is available for [goals and process (day 1)](docs/day_1.html) and [qualities and tools (day 2)](docs/day_2.html).
+Introductory literature is available for [goals and steps (day 1)](docs/day_1.html) and [qualities and tools (day 2)](docs/day_2.html).

 <!--
 We will cover the following contents: